 In analyzing the the chain of uncertainties in this system, we start with the tolerance of the test weights used to calibrate the scales, followed by uncertainty in measuring temperatures and pressures to calculate volume from mass.
 These comprise the uncertainty of the FLOW MANAGEMENT DEVICES flow prover basic calibration.
 When proving flow meters, the uncertainty of measuring the passage of time, and tolerances in correction factors that relate all readings to standard pressure and temperature, complete the chain.
-All of the uncertainties combined amount to a worst case systematic uncertainty of less than one part in fifteen thousand (.00765%).
+All of the uncertainties combined amount to a worst case systematic uncertainty of less than one part in twelve thousand (.00825%).
 This analysis covers possible errors in the prover.
-An actual meter provings will show additional errors that are contributed by the flow meter being proven.
-For a more detailed description of double chronometry timing, the effects of non-uniform flow meter pulse spacing, flow variations, and other effects on flow meter proving results, refer to API 4.2..
+An actual meter proving will show additional errors that are contributed by the flow meter being proven, which are outside the scope of this document.
+For a more detailed description of double chronometry timing, the effects of non-uniform flow meter pulse spacing, flow variations, and other effects on flow meter proving results, refer to API Manual of Petroleum Measurement Standards Chapter 4 Section 2.